Heritage Resort Hampi has started operating again with all the safety precautions in place. Book Now

 Let’s hear what Mr. Sunirmol Ghosh, the director talks about Heritage Resort Hampi, ” We want to give the feeling of space to the people living in the cities today, in cramped up space with almost no relationship to the nature.
 Here in Heritage resort Hampi we provide you space that is closer to nature.
 We are an environmental friendly-sustainable resort.
 We are proud to have an effectively negative carbon footprints”.
 I believe we need such leadership in all industries!

 Hampi is one of the most historically important places in India and personally I believe the ruins of Hampi need to be explored by walking and hiking.
-The best time to do that would be in the morning before the sun is in its full power.
+The best time to do that would be in the morning before the sun is in its full power for obvious reasons.

 The best way to start your first day of exploration in Hampi would be by going to Matanga hills to witness a beautiful sunrise!
 After enjoying the sunrise, you can go visit the Virupaksha temple and Hemakuta group of temples which are very close.
 If you think you have enough time, you can visit Achyutaraya temple before visiting Virupaksha temple which is on the other side of Matanga hills.